Citation, DOI & article data

 The MAPK pathway (mitogen-activated protein kinase pathway) also known as the RAS/MAPK pathway is an oncogenic pathway and is most commonly involved in human cancers.

-It consists of a membrane receptor tyrosine kinase which when bound to by a growth factor results in activation of the signal transducer RAS (inhibited by NF1) 1.
+It consists of a membrane receptor tyrosine kinase which when bound to by a growth factor results in activation of the signal transducer RAS 1.
+The RAS cellular proliferation pathway is inhibited by neurofibromin, the gene product of the NF1 gene 2.

-RAS, in turn, activates two parallel signalling pathways that eventually result in stimulation of intranuclear transcription factors such as MYC.
+RAS activates two parallel signaling pathways that eventually result in stimulation of intranuclear transcription factors such as MYC.
 These result in increased expression of growth-promoting genes 1.

 - BRAF - MEK - ERK